SJ9VRF/AdFlux-Engine/README.md

 - **Diffusion Models**: NLP-based text generation for ad interactions.
 - **CLIP**: Multimodal learning for text-image alignment in advertisements.
 - **GTN (Generative Teaching Networks)**: Synthetic data generation for user interaction simulations.

+## Synthetic Data Creation

+The **AdFlux Engine** includes utilities to generate synthetic datasets for simulating ad interaction environments.
+This is particularly useful when real-world data is unavailable or limited.

+### `SyntheticAdDataset` Class

+The synthetic data generator produces sequences representing user behavior or ad interactions.
+These sequences can be used for training and testing models for tasks like:

+- Predicting user clicks or views.
+- Simulating sequential ad interactions in RL environments.

 ## Examples